 Because the Chinese, Japanese and Korean (CJK) scripts share the common background of the Chinese script, the common and shared characters were identified and named "CJK Unified Ideographs" in the process of ‘Han Unification’.

 Since 1990, tens of thousands of Chinese hanzi, Japanese kanji and Korean hanja have been merged into CJK Unified Ideographs and their Extensions in ISO/IEC 10646 and Unicode.
-Unicode defines a total of 74,617 CJK Unified character:
+Unicode defines a total of 74,617 CJK Unified characters:

 CJK Unified Ideographs: 4E00–9FFF